Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

     ##     pGtCompVal ROPElow ROPEhigh pLtROPE pInROPE pGtROPE
     ## eta         NA      NA       NA      NA      NA      NA

+The probability of the testing positive given that you have COVID (Sensitivity) has a 95% probability of falling within 0.89 and 0.92 percent.

 ``` r
 plotPost( codaSamples[,"spec"] , main="Specificity" , xlab=bquote(theta) ,
           cenTend="median"  )